from Dr. John Beaney, The Nutrition Geek

 Gary is something of a legend.
 He writes well and has some incisive insights into the politics as well as the science of the low-carb movement.
 This is his fourth book, and they are all worth reading.

-A revelatory expose of the bad science behind conventional weight loss advice, arguing for low-carb high-fat diets, from the bestselling author of The Case Against Sugar.
+A revelatory expose of the bad science behind conventional weight loss advice, arguing for low-carb high-fat diets.

 While government and nutritional agencies still spout the failed mantra of calorie reduction, doctors treating diabetes and obesity are experiencing extraordinary results among patients cutting out carbs; a diet which has the essential benefit of allowing you to lose weight without ever feeling hungry.